-This table is compiled with the results of the annual Graduate Employment Survey(GES) AY18-19 which is administered to graduates about 6months after taking their final examinations in SMU.
-1,886 full-time graduates and 145 follow-up graduates from SMU were surveyed in November 2018 and the overall response rate obtained were 79.7% and 77.2% respectively.
-Salaries shown are on per-month basis.
+This table is compiled with the results of the annual Graduate Employment Survey(GES) AY22-23 which is administered to graduates about 6 months after taking their final examinations in SMU.
+1,982 fresh graduates and 167 follow-up graduates from SMU were surveyed in November 2022 and the overall response rate obtained was 76.3% and 82.0% respectively.
+Salaries shown are on a per-month basis.

-Median Gross Salary (S$) 25th percentile Gross Salary (S$) 75th percentile Gross Salary (S$)
+SMU Programme Overall Employment Rate (%) Full-Time Perm ER (%) Median Gross Salary (S$) 25th Percentile Gross Salary (S$) 75th Percentile Gross Salary (S$)

 Refer to our university course selection guide on how to use the information here effectively to aid your selection of a course/major.

-1. The employment rates refer to the number of graduates employed as a proportion of economically active graduates (i.e. graduates who have entered the labour market) as at 1 Nov 2018 (i.e. approximately 6 months after completing their final examinations).
+1. The employment rates refer to the number of graduates employed as a proportion of economically active graduates (i.e. graduates who have entered the labour market) as of 1 Nov 2022 (i.e. approximately 6 months after completing their final examinations).

 2. Overall employment includes all types of full-time and part-time/temporary employment.

 3. Full-time permanent employment refers to employment of at least 35 hours a week and where the employment is not temporary.
 It includes those on contracts of one year or more.